joamahiques/EDEN_fw-php-oo-mvc-angularjs1.4/README.md

     * Cart

 * Home: list of products with details in modal and favorites.
 Infinite-scroll with loading.
 Directive: API with CLUBRURAL products (in PHP) with products within a maximum radius of 80km from the user's location.
+* CRUD:
+    * List: ordered by provinces, with pagination and search filter.
+Actions to read details (READ), update and delete in each house.
+Option 'create new house', 'erase everything' and 'return' to the home.
+    * Create: form with dependendents dropdowns with api Geoapi, AngularJs material datepiker, validation angularjs and validation against bd.
+    * Update: form with auto-full data, dependent dropdowns with api Geoapi and AngularJS Material datepicker.
+Validation with angularjs.
+    * Delete: modal (components) to confirm the action.
+    * DeleteAll: modal to (components) to confirm the action.
 * Login and registration:
     * Manusl from application (angularjs).
     * Social networks with Auth0 of Github and Gmail (PHP and logout in angularjs).